Applying for SCC Scholarships

 Program: Any

 Requirements: Up to $500.
-Award frequency decided by Head of Gaffney & Union.
+Award frequency is decided by the Head of Gaffney & Union.
 Must be a resident of Union County.

 GPA Requirement: 2.20